ethereum/ethereum-org-website/src/content/developers/tutorials/testing-smart-contract-with-waffle/index.md

 [Waffle](https://getwaffle.io) is the most advanced library for writing and testing smart contracts.

-Works with ethers-js.
+Works with the [JavaScript API](/developers/docs/apis/javascript/) ethers-js.

-More details you can read in [waffle documentation](https://ethereum-waffle.readthedocs.io/en/latest/#waffle-documentation) !
+You can read more details in the [Waffle documentation](https://ethereum-waffle.readthedocs.io/en/latest/#waffle-documentation) !

 ## The quick tutorial {#the-quick-tutorial}